 Are silicones bad for hair?

-The answer to the question ‘Are silicones bad for hair?’, is in fact no because it is not a toxic chemical.
+The answer to the question ‘Are silicones bad for hair?’, is at first no because it is not a toxic chemical.
 Silicones are safe to apply to your hair and won’t harm your physical health.
 The only thing that it could affect is the strength and smooth appearance of your hair.
 Common concerns are a weighty feel, dryness and build-up that is difficult to remove.

 Which silicones are bad for hair?

-There are three types of silicones that are used in hair products.
+So we already answered the question "Are silicones bad for hair?".
+To explain this further we delve deeper into which types of silicones there are.
+In general, three types of silicones are used in hair products.
 These are water-soluble, non-soluble and evaporating.
 They are added for the same purpose to create a thin, waterproof coating around your hair cuticle that keeps environmental aggressors out.
 Silicones can have so many names on a product ingredient list, the most ending with -cone on the end.

 Is dimethicone bad for hair?